robertS961/ML-PANCMAN/readme.md

   The project will open in your default web browser.
   Any code changes will automatically update the webpage.
   Google Chrome is recommended for the development.

+### Acknowledgement
+This project is a modified version based on the official TensorFlow.js demos.
+For more information and additional context, visit [TensorFlow.js](https://www.tensorflow.org/js/demos).

+The PANC-MAN uses the implementation at https://github.com/astraube/pacman-covid-19/